eliaspuurunen/Tractus.VlcController/index.md

 **Commercial Support is available.** Contact info@tractus.ca for more information.

-## Build from Source

-This project target .NET 6 and WPF on Windows 10 and above.
-To build, please install Visual Studio 2022.

 ## Icons

 Icons used in this app are from the Icomoon project. https://icomoon.io/#icons-icomoon